 The Future of Coffee Panel

 If we are in the third wave, when does the fourth start?
 What is beyond drip pour-overs and direct trade organic, single-origin coffee beans?
 An on-stage think tank of coffee’s learned best lead a lively discussion describing the current state-of-the art, what’s coming right around the bend, and predicting the long term future of our favorite beverage.
+This panel will feature George Howell, Heather Perry, Joe Behm and Neil Day.
 Moderated by Kenneth Davids.

 Turkish Coffee – The world’s oldest coffee brewing method, our expert teaches the gear you need, a step by step tutorial and even the ceremony connected with this most pure and possibly strongest of all coffees.
 Presented by Turkish Coffee World.